How to Buy Textbooks

 - You will be linked to the mySwarthmore "[Specific semester] Courses for [student]" page.

 - Click the blue button Click here to view course materials.

-- The Campus Store page "Course Materials" comes up ready for comparison and textbook selection.
+- The Campus Store page "Course Materials" comes up with your the course materials for the courses for which you are registered.
+You can use that list for comparison and textbook selection.

-- From here, you can print the book list for reference when selecting books in the Store, or place your online order.
+- From here, you can print the book list for reference or place your online order.

 - To see course materials for courses for which you are not registered, simply use the separate pull down menu to select the course department and course number.

 TAP funds consist of $700 Campus & Community Store credit per academic year for fully enrolled students.
 After each textbook order is completed, the student’s TAP balance is printed on the register receipt or packing list.